Revolutionary Marxist League: Dissolution

+Ideology

 The Revolutionary Marxist league's ideological position consisted of a rejection of both Stalinism and Trotskyism, which it regarded as an inverted form of Stalinism.
 It was equally harsh in its denunciation of the various splinters from official Trotskyism:

 We cannot emphasize too much our position that we have nothing in common with the Trotskyite brand of Stalinism or any other inverted form of Stalinism.
 The various types of Trotskyites (Oehler, Field, Marlen, et al.) ...